Review: Pluma tapas, Old Amersham

 Is this the best tapas restaurant in Buckinghamshire?
+There's only one way to find out!
 Read on for the Muddy lowdown on Muddy Awards 2021 finalist Pluma in elegant Old Amersham

 Stately conservative Old Amersham in South Bucks has had something of a foodie overhaul in the last few years.
 Adding to the undoubted excellence of the Michelin-starred Artichoke and the quality Gilbey’s, the town now boasts a brilliant, bijou café group The Grocers, the retro-stylish, Soho House-influenced The Griffin bistro and club (plus its more recent pizza offering The Griffling), and most recently… Pluma, a Spanish Kitchen and tapas restaurant on the main high street that’s just taken my tastebuds on holiday.